Aleks-dotcom/writeups/KillerQueen2021/Fufu/README.md

 create(0,0x60,0x8*b'F')
 ```

 that call returned our chunk A from tcache size 0x70 even tho the actual size is 0x421.
-This is because when we freed it it was still size 0x71 and so it was stored in tcache.
+This is because when we freed it it was still size 0x71 and so it was stored in tcache 0x70.

 now we free it by mallocing a new chunk(the code of create())